liszi/school-bell/README.md

 Uninstall will not remove the school-bell working directory since it can contain important crontabs and ringtones.
 To remove all the crontabs and ringtones execute `rm -r ~/school-bell/` command in terminal manually.

+## Troubleshooting
+1. When you can't hear sound, test your audio with playing some sound if it is working properly.
+2. Check your crontab and it's timing if it is configured as expected with executing `crontab -l` in terminal.
+You should see the same content as the schedule file `*.cron`, what you've activated last time.
+If it is not there, activate it again.
+3. User must be logged in to hear the sound.